go-related/signing-challange/signing-service-challenge-go/NOTES.md

     As long as we have repositories that implement the required SignatureDeviceRepository and SignatureDeviceRepository respectively

 ### QA / Testing
-    I have written some tests for the services which contain the bussines logic, but certenly we should have more coverage in a real application.
+    I have written some tests for the services, but certenly we should have more coverage in a real application.